Adiabatically steered open quantum systems: Master equation and optimal phase: Abstract

 \section{Abstract}

 We introduce an alternative way to derive the generalized form of the master equation recently presented in Ref.~[J.~P.~Pekola~\textit{et al}.,~Phys.~Rev.~Lett.~\textbf{105},~030401~(2010)] for an adiabatically steered two-level quantum system interacting with a Markovian environment.
 The original derivation employed the effective Hamiltonian in the adiabatic basis with the standard interaction picture approach but without the usual secular approximation.
 Our approach is based on utilizing a master equation for a non-steered system in the first super-adiabatic basis.
 It is potentially efficient in obtaining higher-order equations.
-Furthermore, we show how to select the phases of the adiabatic basis states to minimize the local adiabatic parameter and how to apply this optimal phase selection scheme to our master equation.
+Furthermore, we show how to select the phases of the adiabatic eigenstates to minimize the local adiabatic parameter and how this selection leads to states which are invariant under a local gauge change.
+We discuss also the effects of the adiabatic noncyclic geometric phase on the master equation.